SlimeVR/SlimeVR-Docs-Site/src/slimevr101.md

 On the Crowd Supply store page and on our discord server, you may find a notation that specifies the number of primary and auxiliary IMUs with a plus sign.
 For example, the Enhanced Core Set noted above would be called a 5+3 set up, which consists of 5 microcontrollers and 8 IMU.
 For a better visual on how this looks when on a person, please check the [recommended mounting points section of the server set up](server/putting-on-trackers.md#recommended-mounting-points).

-Please note: building extensions is not necessary, as the foot and chest trackers will work as standalone trackers if you would prefer.
+Please note: Building extensions is not necessary, as the foot and chest trackers will work as standalone trackers if you prefer.
 However, these docs assume that you are building them as extensions.

 *Created by CalliePepper#0666.
 Edited by Spazzwan#0001.
 Video created by ZRock35#9574*